actix/actix-web/guide/src/qs_7.md

 Actix automatically decodes *chunked* encoding. `HttpRequest::payload()` already contains the decoded byte stream.
-If the request payload is compressed with one of the supported compression codecs (br, gzip, deflate) the byte stream is decompressed.
+If the request payload is compressed with one of the supported compression codecs (br, gzip, deflate), then the byte stream is decompressed.

-Chunked encoding on response can be enabled with `HttpResponseBuilder::chunked()`, but this takes effect only for `Body::Streaming(BodyStream)` or `Body::StreamingContext` bodies.
+Chunked encoding on a response can be enabled with `HttpResponseBuilder::chunked()`.
+This takes effect only for `Body::Streaming(BodyStream)` or `Body::StreamingContext` bodies.
-Also, if the response payload compression is enabled and a streaming body is used, chunked encoding is enabled automatically.
+If the response payload compression is enabled and a streaming body is used, chunked encoding is enabled automatically.

 > Enabling chunked encoding for *HTTP/2.0* responses is forbidden.